ergochat/ergo/docs/MANUAL.md

 * The message contents (including the sender's identity) are protected by [encryption](https://datatracker.ietf.org/doc/html/rfc8291) between the server and the user's endpoint device.
 However, the encryption algorithm is not forward-secret (a long-term private key is stored on the user's device) or post-quantum (the server retains a copy of the corresponding elliptic curve public key).
 * Push notifications are relatively expensive to process, and may increase the impact of spam or denial-of-service attacks on the Ergo server.

 Operators and end users are invited to share feedback about push notifications, either via the project issue tracker or the support channel.
-Note that in order to receive push notifications, the user must be logged in with always-on enabled.
+Note that in order to receive push notifications, the user must be logged in with always-on enabled, and must be using a client (e.g. Goguma) that supports them.

 -------------------------------------------------------------------------------------------